christopher-besch/homepage/src/articles/16_open_source/open_source.md

 - **Autonomy**: you are free to choose what software you use.

 As you can see there is a lot of "you" in that list.
-Personally, that's why Open-Source gives you a sense of ownership that you can't get any other way.
+Personally, that's why Open-Source gives me a sense of ownership that I can't get any other way.
 We'll get back to this point, though.
 First let me address a few counterpoints.